 This past June, Britt Festival Orchestra's 60th Season under the leadership of Music Director Teddy Abrams played to an in-person audience of over 5,500 people, hosted two commissioned works, four world-class soloists and a timba band on the main stage at the Britt Pavilion.
 The BFO presented six evening Orchestra concerts, an afternoon Family concert with actor Bruce Campbell, and 12 open rehearsals.
-Now, we look forward to curating an inspirational 2023 season full of onstage and offstage concerts and family-friendly events, including an appearance by Ellen Reid as our 2023 Conducting Fellow - there will be something for everyone!
-Look for our BFO season announcement to happen in February, and get ready for a fabulous season!
+Now, we look forward to curating an inspirational 2023 season full of onstage and offstage concerts and family-friendly events - there will be something for everyone!
+Look for our BFO season announcement to happen February 7th, and get ready for a fabulous season!

 [Teddy Abrams] "elicited from the orchestra an electrifying performance"